ZeroWasteTeam/Documentation/BuildSystem.md

   * The amount of developers needed to maintain the system has to be minimal or zero.

 ## Tools
-* **Repo:** The source code is maintained in git repositories that are hosted in GitHub
+* **Repo:** The source code is maintained in git repositories that are hosted in **GitHub**
-* **Build Tool:** The build tool used in [GitHub Actions](https://help.github.com/en/actions)
+* **Build Tool:** The build tool used in **[GitHub Actions](https://help.github.com/en/actions)**
-* **Artifactory:** The artifactory used is [GitHub packages](https://help.github.com/en/packages/publishing-and-managing-packages/about-github-packages).
-It supports Maven, Npm, Nuget, Docker and many more.
-However it does not support Helm Charts.
-A custom helm chart repository can be however easily created github repository.
+* **Artifactory:** The artifactory used is **[GitHub packages](https://help.github.com/en/packages/publishing-and-managing-packages/about-github-packages)**

-**Note 1**: Circle CI and Travis CI are better and more mature than Git Hub actions in many aspects.
-The lack of organization level secrets is a limitation to be over come in git hub actions.
-Git hub actions is choosen as it provides easy integration to git hub packages and git hub repositories.
-Effective dashboarding mechanism is also not available in GitHub Actions.
+**Note 1**: [Circle CI](https://circleci.com/) and [Travis CI](https://travis-ci.org/) are better and more mature than [GitHub Actions](https://help.github.com/en/actions) in many aspects such as dashboarding.
+[GitHub Actions](https://help.github.com/en/actions) lacks organizational secrets where as [Circle CI](https://circleci.com/) has it.
+GitHub actions short fall in these two aspects is overlooked as billing becomes easier.
+(One bill for Repositories and build tool).
+The integration is also out of the box between GitHub repos and GitHub Actions.

-**Note 2**: JFrog Artifactory and ProGet are better than GitHub Packages in many aspects.
-The choice of GitHub packages is due to the integration with other build tools.
-It also provides an easy mechanism to download these packages for local developement.
-As it's integrated with the repository, there is no need to have separate credentials.
-The Git Hub packages are per repository.
-This when used as is creates many binary repositories.
-This has to be worked around
+**Note 2**: [JFrog Artifactory](https://jfrog.com/artifactory/) and [ProGet](https://inedo.com/proget) are better than GitHub Packages in few aspects.
+Both JFrog Artifactory and ProGet supports npm, maven, nuget, docker and helm.
+Where as GitHub Packages does not support help out of the box.
+GitHub Package's default behaviour is artifact repository per code repository.
+This is clearly not convenient to use.
+As the consumers have to consume from several artifact repositories.
+The access management of GitHub packages makes it easy and secure to consume artifacts for local and ci builds.
+Artifactory or ProGet as managed services is either not available or expensive.
+To save the effort of hosting artifact respositories and benefit from the feature provided by GitHub packages, it is choosen

 ## Branching Stratergy